The Forest Preserves recruits volunteer community scientists to participate in long-running plant and animal monitoring programs.

-BeeSpotter is a partnership between citizen-scientists and the professional science community designed to educate the public about pollinators by engaging them in a data collection efforts.
+BeeSpotter is a partnership between community scientists and the professional science community designed to educate the public about pollinators by engaging them in a data collection efforts.
 It is a web-based portal at the University of Illinois for learning about honey bees and bumble bees and for contributing data to a statewide effort for baseline information on population status of these insects.
 The best way to get involved is to get out there with your camera and capture some good pictures of bees!
 In order to get your bee pictures on our website, create an account and then add your bee spotting.

-Join Project Squirrel, a citizen science program for all ages.
+Join Project Squirrel, a community science program for all ages.
 Participation only takes a few minutes, simply log on to tell us about the squirrels in your neighborhood.
 Join people all across Chicagoland as we learn more about the ecology of our neighborhoods through the eyes of squirrels.